Joel Krosnick: Cellist

 Krosnick recorded the complete quartets of Beethoven, Bartók, Schoenberg, Janáček, Hindemith, and Brahms, as well as the last ten quartets of Mozart, four quartets by Carter, and works by Martino, Sessions, Debussy, Ravel, Dutilleux, Berg, Smetana, Franck, Verdi, Stefan Wolpe, Bach, and Haydn.

 With his sonata partner of over 20 years, pianist Gilbert Kalish, Krosnick performed recitals throughout the United States and Europe.
 Starting in 1976, they gave an annual series of recitals at Weill and Merkin Halls and Miller and Juilliard theaters.
 In 1984, Krosnick and Kalish gave a six-concert retrospective of 20th-century music for cello and piano at the Juilliard theater and at the Library of Congress.

 In 1982, Krosnick was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park.

 With Kalish, Krosnick recorded for Arabesque Records Beethoven's complete sonatas and variations and Brahms's sonatas, as well as works by Carter, Poulenc, Prokofiev, Hindemith, Debussy, Janáček, and Henry Cowell.
-Especially noteworthy is a recording devoted to the cello and piano music of Ralph Shapey; soon to be released is a disc of Forgotten Americans, including music of Ernst Bacon, Hall Overton, Ben Weber, and Otto Luening.
+They also made a recording of Ralph Shapey's cello and piano music; soon to be released is a disc of Forgotten Americans, including music of Ernst Bacon, Hall Overton, Ben Weber, and Otto Luening.

 In the 2002–03 season, Krosnick and Kalish performed a pair of recitals at Juilliard.
-One was a memorial to Shapey, involving among other Shapey works the Sonata for Cello and Piano (1954), the Kroslish Sonata, the Songs of Life, and the premiere of the Duo Variations for Violin and Cello (1985).
+One was a memorial to Shapey, involving among other works his Sonata for Cello and Piano (1954), Kroslish Sonata, Songs of Life, and the premiere of Duo Variations for Violin and Cello (1985).
 The other included premieres of works by Gunther Schuller and Richard Wernick, as well as works by Poulenc and Robert Stern.

 Particularly noteworthy are premieres of Martino's Cello Concerto in Cincinnati and New York City (with the Juilliard Orchestra); also significant were the premieres of Shapey's Double Concerto for Violin, Cello, and Orchestra (with Robert Mann and the composer conducting the Juilliard Orchestra) and Shapey's Double Concerto for Cello, Piano, and Double String Orchestra (with Kalish and Shapey conducting the Tanglewood Music Center Orchestra).
 In 1999, Krosnick premiered Wernick's Cello Concerto No. 2 with the Juilliard Orchestra.
 In 2001, he performed Donald Francis Tovey's concerto with the Jupiter Symphony with Jens Nygaard conducting.

 Krosnick recorded for the Sony Classical, Nonesuch, Orion, CRI, New World, Koch International, and Arabesque labels.